What is Hematocrit?

 If your hematocrit is high:

-- Discuss therapeutic blood donation with your doctor
+• Discuss therapeutic blood donation (phlebotomy) with your doctor if appropriate

 Lifestyle and Medical Considerations

-Regular aerobic exercise supports healthy red blood cell production when levels are low and can help regulate levels when high.
-Work with your healthcare provider to manage chronic conditions affecting hematocrit and to schedule regular blood monitoring.
-Addressing the root cause is key to normalizing hematocrit and reducing health risks.
+Regular aerobic exercise supports healthy red blood cell production when levels are low and can help regulate circulation when levels are high.
+According to the National Library of Medicine, working with your healthcare provider to manage chronic conditions affecting hematocrit and scheduling routine blood monitoring are key steps in maintaining long-term health.
+Addressing the root cause is essential to normalizing hematocrit and reducing associated health risks.

 DISCLAIMER: IF YOU ARE CONCERNED WITH ANY OF YOUR RESULTS, PLEASE CONSULT WITH YOUR PHYSICIAN.